sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "But... how's that possible?
 How don't they know?"
 Asked the first minion.

 "*Give the guy a break.
-A lot has happened in a very small amount of time.
+A lot has happened in a very short amount of time.
 There has to be some correlation though...*"

 He glanced up toward the sky.
 Though the ever-present night in his Forest clouded the view, though a part of him complained he didn't know about the alien up there, he knew that that Kid's 'spaceship' was somewhere overhead.